-Why should Sri Lanka be on your (hopefully) post-pandemic or “new normal” bucket list?
+Why should Sri Lanka be on travelers’ post-pandemic bucket list?

 The stunning landscapes, fascinating heritage, and the warmth of their population have made the small country island of Sri Lanka a must-see for travelers worldwide.
 Today, when many countries are focusing their efforts on reactivating their economies, we wonder, as you probably do too, when we will be able to bathe in the beautiful Sri Lankan beaches again.